 Like all pit vipers, Rattlesnakes have long, retractable, hollow fangs in the front of their upper jaw, which are connected to large venom producing glands located in their cheeks.
 Rattlesnakes are not constrictors, nor do they grasp prey with their teeth and hold onto it.
 The venom injection system is used to subdue prey, which the Rattlesnake does with a quick "stab" of its venom -filled "hypodermic needles".
 A Rattlesnake with no venom cannot kill prey, and therefore cannot survive.

 Rattlesnake venom is composed primarily of tissue digestive and blood-targeted toxic enzymes, and nearly all species have some percentage of neurotoxin as part of their venom cocktail.
 All Rattlesnakes are potentially dangerous to humans and in some cases can be deadly, but as a rule, Rattlesnakes are not nearly as deadly as other snake species from other parts of the world.
-We in the Americas are lucky in that respect, because there are snake species in Africa, Asia and Australia that can inflict bites that are more often than not fatal to humans.
+We in the Americas are lucky in that respect, because there are snake species in Africa, Asia and Australia that can inflict bites that are quite often fatal to humans.
 The percentage of Rattlesnake bite cases on humans that result in death are actually extremely low.
 According to reports by some American poison control organizations, the human death rate from the bites of Rattlesnakes is lower than .1%, or 1 death out of every 1,000 cases.

 The question is often asked, which species of Rattlesnake is the deadliest?
 The answer is relative to what the intent of the question actually is.
 In other words, is the question, which Rattlesnake species is the most toxic?
 Or, which Rattlesnake species causes the most human deaths?
 Believe it or not, there is a big difference.
 How venomous, or how potent the venom of a particular species is, does not necessarily determine how deadly to humans the snakes bite is.
 In the case of venomous snakes, size matters.